Learning Adaptive Classifiers Synthesis for Generalized Few-Shot Learning: Experimental Setups

-\textbf{Generalized few-shot AUSUC.} Chao \etal.~\cite{Chao2016Generalized} propose a calibration-agnostic criterion for generalized zero-shot learning.
+\mypara{Generalized few-shot AUSUC.} Chao \etal.~\cite{Chao2016Generalized} propose a calibration-agnostic criterion for generalized zero-shot learning.
 To avoid evaluating a model influenced by a calibration factor between \textsc{seen} and \textsc{unseen} classes, they propose to determine the range of the calibration factor for all instances at first, and then plot the \textsc{seen}-\textsc{unseen} accuracy curve based on different configurations of the calibration values.
 Finally, the area under the \textsc{seen}-\textsc{unseen} curve is used as a more robust criterion.
 We follow~\citep{Chao2016Generalized} to compute the AUSUC value for sampled GFSL tasks.
-We abbreviate this criterion as ``AUSUC'' in later sections.
+We denote this measure as ``AUSUC''.